aarushirai234/monitoringReddit/README.md

 ## 🎯 Problem

 Product teams (e.g., Instagram) rely on external sources like Reddit to understand user sentiment, bugs, and feature requests.

-For platforms like Instagram, user feedback is often fragmented across communities, making it difficult to:
-- detect emerging issues early
-- identify consistent user pain points
-- synthesize insights into actionable decisions
+For platforms like Instagram, user feedback is often fragmented across communities, making it difficult to detect emerging issues early, identify consistent user pain points and synthesize insights into actionable decisions

 This process is manual, slow, and not scalable.